 Simple English definitions for legal terms

-Read a random definition: subject of a right
+Read a random definition: living

 A voidable contract is an agreement between two or more parties that can be cancelled or voided by one of the parties involved.
 This means that one party has the option to either enforce or cancel the contract.
 A contract is a promise or set of promises that the law recognizes as a duty.
 It can be in the form of a written document, but the legal concept of a contract refers to the agreement itself, not the physical document.